-This Equality Policy has been agreed by our Governing Body.
-We have a rolling programme for reviewing our school policies and their impact.
+This Equality Policy has been agreed by our Trust Board.
 In line with legislative requirements, we will review progress against our Equality Policy annually and review the entire policy and accompanying action plan on a three year cycle.

 We make regular assessments of pupils' learning and use this information to track pupil progress.
 As part of this process, we regularly monitor achievement by ethnicity, gender and disability, to ensure that all groups of pupils are making the best possible progress, and take appropriate action to address any gaps.